wader/fq/README.md

 # fq

-Tool, language and decoders for exploring binary data.
+Tool, language and decoders for inspecting binary data.

 ![fq demo](doc/demo.svg)

-In most cases it works the same way of jq but instead of reading JSON it reads binary formats into a JSON compatbile structure.
-Also each value knows from which bit ranges it comes from, can have symbolic interprestations and knows how to be presented in a useful way.
+In most cases fq works the same way as jq but instead of reading JSON it reads binary data.
+The result is a JSON compatbile structures where each each value knows from which bit ranges it comes from, can have symbolic interprestations and know how to be presented in useful ways.

 **NOTE:** fq is early in development and many things are missing, broken or do not make sense.
 That also means there is a great opportunity to help out.

 ## Goals